shakhmin/App-Growth-Engine-iOS-SDK/README.md

 # Use the SDK

-Once you have created an application, you can start the SDK in your application delegate with the secret.
+Once you have created an application, you can start the SDK in your application delegate with the application secret you have registered.
 You can also stop the SDK when you exit the application.

 <pre>